Sr. GSR (doctoral student)

 Research Focus: magnetic biosensing; nanomagnetism; magnetoresistive devices

 Patrick is currently a junior student in the Interdisciplinary Program of Life Sciences and Medicine, where he is encouraged to explore different academic fields and discover multi-disciplinary research interests.
-To propel biomedical science through engineering endeavors, he selected medical science and electrical engineering as the primary and secondary majors, respectively.
+To propel biomedical science through engineering endeavors, he selected medical science and electrical engineering as the major and secondary specialization, respectively.
 Patrick is particularly interested in semiconductor devices and physics, and he would like to gain more profound perspectives on microfabrication and processes.
 He joined BioMagNES group in fall 2025 and looks forward to manufacturing magnetic biosensors in a cleanroom, horning his hands-on skills while solidifying technical foundation.

 Being off campus, Patrick enjoys playing sports and video games.
 Assertedly, those activities alleviate his academic stress while enhancing his focus and problem-solving skills.